Desmond G. Higgins

 Desmond Gerard Higgins is a Professor of Bioinformatics at University College Dublin, widely known for CLUSTAL, a series of computer programs for performing multiple sequence alignment.
 According to Nature, Higgins' papers describing CLUSTAL are among the top ten most highly cited scientific papers of all time.

 Education

-Higgins was educated at Trinity College, Dublin where he was awarded a PhD in 1988 for research on numerical taxonomy of Pterygote insects.
+Higgins was educated at Trinity College, Dublin where he was awarded an B.A. (mod) in Botany in 1981 and PhD in 1988 for research on numerical taxonomy of Pterygote insects.